InFog/meuvim/README.md

  * Install the git submodules: `git submodule init` and `git submodule update` to install `plug`, the plugin manager
  * Install the dependencies listed below (*Dependencies*)
  * Start vim and run `:PlugInstall` to install the Plugins (Extensions)
-   * This currently depends on having *composer* for PHP and *npm* for javascript on your path
+   * This currently depends on a couple commands needed for language support:
+     * *composer* for PHP
+     * *npm* for Javascript
+     * *go* for Golang
  * In order to have nice colors on the terminal you need to activate 256 colors:
    * Add `export TERM="xterm-256color"` in your `~/.bashrc` or the `rc` for your terminal
    * Then you need to open a new terminal (or run the rc...)
  * All done, enjoy!
  * It's also possible to use this `vimrc` with **Neovim**.
+This is what I do, actually.
 Check the Neovim section bellow to see how.
- * Do you like **gVim**?
-Try using `gvimrc` file in this project.
-   * This `gvimrc` will remove most all GUI buttons, leaving just a terminal like window.
- * I tested my vimrc with vim on Mac, from command line, you know, and it worked pretty fine.
+ * I tested my vimrc with vim and neovim on Linux and Mac, from command line, you know, and it worked pretty fine.
  * If you want to use these files in Windows or MacVim, then the configuration is up to you, good luck.

 ### Important tips